 Spicy has risen and become top sought after taste the recent year in the States.
 There are more and more brands for chili sauce coming out now and then, but the green cap sriracha or “rooster sauce” has remained the most popular for over 30 years.
 So, with a little twist, I made this honey sriracha sauce to add a little bit of tangy and sweetness to the ever fresh-tasting spicy.

-Personally, I love sriracha so much that there’s always a bottle on our dining table any given time.
-Beside using it as condiment for Pho, dipping sauce for protein, drizzling on sushi or making that spicy mayo sauce, etc. I would add a little honey and other ingredients to make a honey sriracha sauce.
+Personally, I love sriracha so much that there’s always a bottle on our dining table at any given time.
+Besides using it as a condiment for Pho, dipping sauce for protein, drizzling on sushi, or making that spicy mayo sauce, etc. I would add a little honey and other ingredients to make a honey sriracha sauce.
 Really, sriracha goes good with everything.

 - 3 Tbsp sriracha sauce

 - 3 Tbsp honey